2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music/003_Sound_Synthesis.md

 The next step forward was on the Commodore Amiga, where the first sample-based music started: we save small pieces of PCM audio (called samples), rework them a bit using ADSR envelope and pitch-shifting and call them "instruments".
 Such instruments are then used to compose the track.

 The music heard from these systems is fruit of a "hybrid approach": small pieces of (sometimes recorded) audio actually exist in the track, and they're re-used, pitch shifted and reworked all around the track.
-This makes for very small files (around 10 to 100kb) with a lot of flexibility.
+This makes for very small files (around 10 to 100Kb) with a lot of flexibility.

-Modern music is essentially made up of a huge, monolithic sample, usually in the form of an MP3 file or something equivalent, recorded from real-life instruments or synthetized, but instead of "saving the instructions" like in the old days, we just save the entire track as a PCM sample.
+Modern music is essentially made up of a huge, monolithic sample, usually in the form of an MP3 file or something equivalent, recorded from real-life instruments or synthesized, but instead of "saving the instructions" like in the old days, we just save the entire track as a PCM sample.